 Winmore's current system of tasks is very structured and purposefully governed so users follow an organization’s best processes.
 However, our users expressed the need to assign and track ad-hoc and unstructured work.
 Because some tasks were lengthy and complex, breaking work down into smaller chunks would be beneficial.
 We decided to introduce a system of To-Do's to meet this need.
+This project was driven by feedback on Tasks, a Customer commit, and Leadership's product strategy & vision.

 We explored and iterated upon many different aspects of this feature, including: